Los Angeles DUI Lawyers

 There are also a number of alternative punishments for first-time and multiple DUI convictions, such as:

-You can work with your Los Angeles DUI attorney to seek alternative punishments as a way to avoid incarceration and to get back to your school or career as quickly as possible.
+You can work with your Los Angeles DUI attorney to seek alternative punishments as a way to avoid incarceration and get back to your school or career as quickly as possible.

 Collateral Consequences of a DUI Conviction